ars-technologies/isa32bit/README.md

 But why?

-Currently the computer interfaces swinged heavily towards serial interfaces which run on single or tens of gigabits/s clock speed.
+Currently the computer interfaces swinged heavily towards serial interfaces which run on single or tens of gigabits/s of clock speed.

+It is challenging creating new hardware for these interfaces - requiring a custom chip or a phy + fpga combination.

 However, in many cases there is no actual need of the gigabits/s speed.

-It is challenging creating new hardware for these interfaces - requiring a custom chip or a phy + fpga combination.

-http://en.wikipedia.org/wiki/ISA_bus
+And, many interface chips have parallel data and address busses.

+Tbis proposal extend the capabilities of the original ISA interface, while using the same 98 pin connector/interface.

+II.
+Original ISA bus and the proposed ISA32bit bus

+The original ISA interface is described in multiple places, here is the wikipedia link - http://en.wikipedia.org/wiki/ISA_bus

+The original ISA interface has the following capabilities:
+- 8/16bit data bus
+- 16bit I/O bus, 24bit memory bus
+- IRQ channels and 8/16bit DMA channels
+- minimum of 250ns read/write data cycle
+- 8MHz system clock, 14.3MHz oscilator clock
+- 98 pin connector/interface

+The extended ISA32bit interface proposes the following capabilities:
+- compatible mode to handle original ISA peripherals
+- 8/16/32bit data bus
+- 16bit I/O bus, 32bit memory bus
+- IRQ channels and 8/16/32bit DMA channels
+- minimum of 66ns read/write data cycle
+- 15/30MHz system and oscilator clock
+- same 98 pin connector/interface

+How does the proposed ISA32bit compare with the EISA (https://en.wikipedia.org/wiki/Extended_Industry_Standard_Architecture) and 32bit PCI (https://en.wikipedia.org/wiki/Peripheral_Component_Interconnect) interfaces?

+While the EISA interface requires a very high pin count connector - of 98pins + 100pins, the ISA32bit interface uses the original 98pin ISA connector.

+In the same way as the PCI interface the proposed ISA32bit interface uses partially multiplexed address/data bus.
+But while the PCI inteface is synchronous/clocked, the ISA32bit is still asynchronous.